-- Students are NOT to be on the school campus until 15 minutes before the start of school.
-There is no supervision on the yard until that time and the school cannot be responsible for their safety. - All students that eat breakfast at the school must stay in the cafeteria until 7:45 a.m. - Students are to leave the campus immediately after school unless they are participating in a supervised after school program. - Students loitering on campus prior to, or after the above times, will be referred to the office. - If necessary CPS and/or law enforcement agencies will be called if the problem becomes persistent. - A Childcare program is available for childcare services.
-They can be reached at: 395-4652 or 395-4653.
+- Students are NOT to be on the school campus until 7:45am, unless they are eating breakfast in which case they may arrive at 7:30am.
+There is no supervision on the yard until 7:45am and the school cannot be held responsible for their safety before that time. - All students that eat breakfast at the school must stay in the cafeteria until 7:45 a.m., but no later than 7:55am. - Students are to leave the campus immediately after school unless they are participating in a supervised after school program. - Students loitering on campus prior to, or after the above times, will be referred to the office. - If necessary CPS and/or law enforcement agencies will be called if the problem becomes persistent. - A Childcare program is available for childcare services.
+They can be reached at: 395-4653.